unosquare/ffmediaelement/README.md

 *:star:Please star this project if you find it useful!*

+*A new porting effort is underway!
+Please check out <a href="https://github.com/unosquare/ffplaydotnet">FFplay.NET</a>*

 ## Features Overview
 FFME is a close drop-in replacement for <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.mediaelement(v=vs.110).aspx">Microsoft's WPF MediaElement Control</a>.
 While the standard MediaElement uses DirectX (DirectShow) for media playback, FFME uses <a href="http://ffmpeg.org/">FFmpeg</a> to read and decode audio and video.
 This means that for those of you who want to support stuff like HLS playback, or just don't want to go through the hassle of installing codecs on client machines, using FFME *might* be the answer.